Orange-OpenSource/a11y-guidelines/src/en/index.md

 ---
 title: "Home"
-abstract: "Guidelines, methods, resources and tools proposed by the Orange skill center for digital accessibility"
+abstract: "Guidelines, methods, resources and tools proposed by the Orange Expertise Center for Digital Accessibility"
 layout: "templates/home"
 cardNavigationTitle: "Our recommendations"
 ---